Games of Incomplete Information Played by Statisticians

 48 Pages Posted: 13 Mar 2017 Last revised: 7 Jan 2018

-The common prior assumption is a convenient restriction on beliefs in games of incomplete information, but conflicts with evidence that players publicly disagree in many economic environments.
-This paper proposes a foundation for heterogeneous beliefs in games, in which disagreement arises not from different information, but from different interpretations of common information.
-A key assumption imposes that while players may interpret data in different ways, they have common certainty in the predictions induced by a class of interpretations.
+This paper proposes a foundation for heterogeneous beliefs in games, in which disagreement arises not because players observe different information, but because they learn from common information in different ways.
+Players may be misspecified, and may moreover be misspecified about how others learn.
+The key assumption is that players nevertheless have some common understanding of how to interpret the data; formally, players have common certainty in the predictions of a class of learning rules.
+The common prior assumption is nested as the special case in which this class is a singleton.
 The main results characterize which rationalizable actions and Nash equilibria can be predicted when agents observe a finite quantity of data, and how much data is needed to predict different solutions.
-This quantity, which I refer to as the robustness of the solution, is shown to depend crucially on the degree of strictness of the solution and the "complexity" of inference from data.
+This number of observations depends on the degree of strictness of the solution and the "complexity" of inference from data.

 Suggested Citation: Suggested Citation